max-torch/max-torch.github.io/about.md

 I am looking for an employer who shares my ethos

-* Make things better.
+* Make things Better.
 Innovate.
 Experiment.
 Disrupt.
 * Seek the Truth.
 Be Curious.
+Apply Critical Thinking.
-* Learn independently as well as from others.
+* Learn Independently as well as from Others.
-* Maintain financial stability.
-Plan expenses.
+* Maintain Financial Stability.
+Plan Expenses.
 * Socialize.
 Network.
-* Sympathize with new learners.
-Articulate foundational concepts.
+* Sympathize with New Learners.
+Articulate Foundational Concepts.
 * There are no useless Science and Maths.
 * Maintain systems continuously.
 Review what works and what doesn't.